arduino-libraries/Arduino_LSM9DS1/Getting Started.md

 ## Calibration

-If you want to make use of the new calibration possibilities run the interactive example sketch DIY_Calibration first.
+If you want to make use of the new calibration possibilities run the interactive example sketches DIY_Calibration first.
 Follow the directions on the screen of the serial monitor.
 Copy the code from the screen into the setup() of your sketch.
 See [instruction video](https://youtu.be/BLvYFXoP33o)

+It turned out that the best calibration for the Gyroscope depended on the chip's Full Scale and Output Data Rate.
+For this reason changing these settings has been added in the calibration programs.

+The functions readAccel, readGyro, readMagnet produce calibrated data in the unit of choise The functions readRawAccel, readRawGyro, readRawMagnet produce uncalibrated data and are meant for calibration purposes.

 ## Use any of the new setting possibilities by placing commands in your sketch
 All the "set" methods have a corresponding "get" function.

-**Choose the Output Data Rate**
+**Output Data Rate**
+(for read... and readRaw... functions)
 ```
 (range)=  (0..5) -> { off, 10, 50, 119, 238, 476}  Hz  default = 119hz
   IMU.setAccelODR(range);